Murray withdraws from Wimbledon with heavy heart

 “We did everything we could to try and be ready in time.”

-On a more positive note Murray said he would start practicing on hard courts on Monday and would now target a return in the U.S. hardcourt season.
+On a more positive note Murray said he would continue practicing on Monday and would now target a return in the U.S. hardcourt season in time for the U.S. Open.

+“I will start practicing on the hard courts from tomorrow and continuing with my rehab and recovery and I’m looking forward to the U.S. hardcourt season,” he said.

+“Thanks for all the messages of support and I’m excited to finally be back playing after so long out.”

-Murray’s withdrawal is a big blow for the tournament especially as he appeared to be moving towards full fitness.
+Murray’s withdrawal is a big blow for the tournament which he also won in 2016 — the year he reached the top of the ATP rankings for the first time.

+However, he had admitted on Saturday that he needed to take a smarter approach to protecting his body.

+Former world number one Mats Wilander said this week that only eight-times Wimbledon champion Roger Federer was a bigger name at the grasscourt major than Murray.

+“He adds so much to the tournament, it makes for an unbelievable atmosphere to have him back,” Eurosport analyst Wilander told Reuters this week.

-While he lost his opening comeback match against Nick Kyrgios at Queen’s Club, he beat Stan Wawrinka at Eastbourne last week before losing to new British number one Kyle Edmund.
+While Murray lost his opening comeback match against Nick Kyrgios at Queen’s Club, he beat fellow three-time Grand Slam champion Stan Wawrinka at Eastbourne last week before losing to new British number one Kyle Edmund in straight sets.

-Murray now faces the prospect of losing virtually all of his ranking points having reached the quarter-finals last year where he hobbled to defeat against American Sam Querrey.
+Murray, ranked 156th in the ATP standings, now faces the prospect of losing virtually all of his ranking points having reached the quarter-finals last year where he hobbled to defeat against American Sam Querrey.

+After Wimbledon he will lose 360 of the 380 points he currently holds, leaving him down in the 800s.

-His place in the draw taken by lucky loser Jason Jung of Taiwan.
+His place in the Wimbledon draw was taken by lucky loser Jason Jung of Taiwan.

 Reporting by Martyn Herman, editing by Pritha Sarkar